-By this Board Order, the Board approves MH's application of March 27, 2007 for Ex Parte approval of revised interim Surplus Energy Program (SEP) prices for the week of April 2 to April 8, 2007.
+By this Board Order, the Board approves MH's application of May 1, 2007 for Ex Parte approval of revised interim Surplus Energy Program (SEP) prices for the week of May 7 to May 13, 2007.

-By Order No. 90/00, the Public Utilities Board (Board) approved an application by Manitoba Hydro (MH) for SEP and a process to publish weekly SEP rates, through "Schedule SEP-1", the most recent attached hereto.
+By Order No. 90/00, the Public Utilities Board (Board) approved an application by Manitoba Hydro (MH) for SEP and a process to publish weekly SEP rates, through "Schedule SEP-1" the most recent being attached hereto.
 Further, by Order 173/06, the Board extended SEP to the earlier of either October 31, 2007 or a Board decision to amend SEP.